Notes to the consolidated annual

 Use of hedge accounting

-The Raiffeisen banks do not use hedge accounting for financial reporting purposes.
+The Raiffeisen banks do not use hedge accounting in the meaning of the financial reporting regulations.

 Types of hedged items and hedging instruments